avivharuzi/angular-best-practices/README.md

 ## Prevent Importing Module in Feature Modules

-You can easily prevent from importing the module in feature modules by checking who called the class.
+You can easily prevent from importing the module in feature modules and to enforce it to be used only in the `AppModule` (the root module) by checking who trying to create the class.

+***Why***: It helps by accidentally providing the module on unappropriated modules and providing dependencies with configuration easier.

 Please notice I provide the `AuthService` in the `forRoot` static method because I want to make sure the developer who want to use this service provide me also the configuration object.